"Her mathematical passion is only equalled by her knowledge and her clever demonstrations" - Cheltenham Science Festival 2015 brochure

 Katie is the organiser of the Manchester branch of MathsJam, a monthly pub night which involves fun maths, puzzles and other interesting mathsy things.
 She also designed and maintains the MathsJam website.

-Katie spent two weeks in May 2015 being 'Mathematician in Residence' in the Stephen Lawrence Gallery, at the University of Greenwich.
+Katie spent two weeks in May 2015 as 'Mathematician in Residence' in the Stephen Lawrence Gallery, at the University of Greenwich.
 She produced a mathematical interactive gallery exhibit, which included mathematical art, and interesting visual mathematics, which was open to the public and staff and students.

 Katie blogs as part of the team at The Aperiodical, an online maths magazine.
 One of the site's three editors, Katie posts news and opinion pieces, as well as curating content and helping to run the Carnival of Mathematics.